-Call 911 immediately if you develop throat swelling, difficulty breathing or talking.
-These are life-threatening symptoms.
+Call 911 immediately if you develop throat swelling or difficulty breathing or talking.
+These are potentially life-threatening symptoms.
 They could lead to shock or death.

 Several types of medication and therapies can be used to treat HAE.

-- Epinephrine is used in life-threatening situations to keep the airway open.
-It tightens blood vessels and relaxes muscles in the throat.
-Epinephrine is more effective than antihistamines—antihistamines have not been proven to be as effective in treatment of HAE.
-It also works more quickly, so is better in emergency situations.
+Epinephrine is usually used in life-threatening situations to keep the airway open.
+The medication tightens blood vessels and relaxes muscles in the throat.
+Epinephrine is more effective than antihistamines.
+Antihistamines haven’t been proven to be as effective in treatment of HAE.

+Epinephrine also works more quickly, making it a better option in emergency situations.

 If you have severe throat swelling, you may need respiratory treatments.
 These are given in a hospital setting.

-Several types of medication have been approved to prevent flare-ups from HAE.
-These drugs are available by prescription only and some must be administered in a controlled health care setting.
-They include:
+Several types of medication have been approved to prevent flare-ups.
+These drugs are available by prescription only.
+Some must be administered in a controlled healthcare setting.

 - C1-inhibitors (Cinryze, Berinert)

 HAE can be life threatening.
 Swelling in the throat can cause difficulty breathing, and eventually death.
 Prompt treatment with intubation or tracheotomy can be life-saving.
 Hypovolemic shock due to loss of blood from blood vessels must be treated promptly with fluid replacement.

 If you have trouble breathing, seek immediate medical attention.